oktadev/okta-blog/_source/_posts/2024-04-30-spring-api-fga.md

 curl -i --header "Authorization: Bearer $ACCESS_TOKEN" localhost:8080/document
 ```

-You should get a JSON response listing the menu items:
+You should get a JSON response listing the available documents:

 ```json
 [